 |Musculoskeletal And Connective Tissue Disorders||Hemarthrosis||5||3||8.3|

-Because post-marketing reporting of adverse reactions is voluntarily and from a population of uncertain size, it is not always possible to reliably estimate the frequency of these reactions or establish a causal relationship to product exposure.
+The following adverse reactions have been identified during post-approval use of FEIBA.
+Because post-marketing reporting of adverse reactions is voluntary and from a population of uncertain size, it is not always possible to reliably estimate the frequency of these reactions or establish a causal relationship to product exposure.

 Blood and Lymphatic System Disorders: disseminated intravascular coagulation